-Huron Records was formed in Dayton, Ohio in 1961 by Bob Holiday, Mal Wilson and Everett Hopkins.
-Bob Holiday was a popular disc jockey at radio station WING.
+Huron Records was formed in Dayton, Ohio in 1961 by Bob Holliday, Mal Wilson and Everett Hopkins.
+Bob Holliday was a popular disc jockey at radio station WING.
 Originally from Ballinger, Texas, he had migrated to Dayton via Tucson, Arizona and then Cincinnati in 1959 and took the 3-6 p.m. slot at the station, Monday through Friday.
 His show was called The Hits of The Day.
 The play list was derived from daily surveys of local record shops and outlets.
 Bob became the manager of the popular group Teddy and the Rough Riders from neighboring town Fairborn.
 Mal Wilson was the father of Phill Wilson, a singer who had a local hit with a song called One Love.
 He and Mal Wilson decided to start their own label to issue recordings by the Rough Riders, Phill Wilson and other local artists that were unsigned and showed promise.
 Everett Hopkins, owner of a tool and die company, was a major investor in the new company.
 Rough Rider guitarist, Jim Colegrove, was appointed head of A&R for the label.

 Initially, they wanted to use the name Lodestar Records but it wasn’t available.
 So, they called their corporation Lodestar Records and then used the name Huron for all records issued.
 Early pressings stated “Division of Lodestar Records Inc” on the label.
 Later pressings stated “Distributed by King Records.”
 The red and yellow star design on the label was the idea of Jim Colegrove.
 He got it from one of his school drafting books.
 The star design was in place before they decided on using the name Huron.
 The name Huron would be set vertically on the left side of the label.
 This was inspired by the design of Chess records at the time.
 They arranged for the label to be distributed through King Records in Cincinnati.